evendis/flattery/README.md

 This should be fine for modest applications, but if the update will affect many records - especially if there is a high likelihood of read/write contention - then it may need finessing.
 Flattery allows you to define your own update procedure for these cases - see the next section.

+### How to updating cached values with batched transactional update

+Use the <tt>:batch_size</tt> option to define the batch size:

+    class Category < ActiveRecord::Base
+      has_many :notes

+      include Flattery::ValueProvider
+      push_flattened_values_for :name => :notes, :as => 'cat_name', :batch_size => 100
+    end

+This will update of cached values in batches of the specified size - each wrapped in its own transaction.

 ### How to provide a custom method for updating cached values

 Use the <tt>:method</tt> option to declare the instance method to be used: